jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ### Finding your bin collection schedule

-Gedling Borough Council [have a search tool](https://apps.gedling.gov.uk/refuse/search.aspx) where by you enter your street name and it will provide the correct schedule where you'll also be able to see the day of the week and code being either G1, G2, G3 or G4 for your general bin collection (his is visible on the PDF calendar, the PDF filename and email subscription URL link).
+Gedling Borough Council [have a search tool](https://apps.gedling.gov.uk/refuse/search.aspx) where by you enter your street name and it will provide the correct schedule where you'll also be able to see the day of the week and code being either G1, G2, G3 or G4 for your general bin collection (this is visible on the PDF calendar, the PDF filename and email subscription URL link).

-For garden waste collection, this is labelled as A - J with each letter being assigned to a weekday e.g. Monday A, Wednesday C or Tuesday G.
+For garden waste collection, this is labelled as A - J with each letter being assigned to a weekday.

+* Monday - A or F
+* Tuesday - B or G
+* Wednesday - C or H
+* Thursday - D or I
+* Friday - E or J

 You can use this information to then select the correct calendar from the ical folder that matches your area.